Schwenger/House-Of-Tweets/ISSUES.md

 ## Open Questions

 [Next Meeting]
-> - [Both] About page on public facing site.
+- [Both] About page on public facing site.
   -> Ehh, an unstylized `<ul>` gotta do the job.
 - Soll "HoT" wirklich ein Politiker sein?
 Vielleicht im Frontend "verstecken"?

 [Volker]
-- French?
 - Paper? - Paper!
 - Poke Volker: How does the hall look.
 - Make a decision about the "Feetless Akoya"